Codeencrypter/Coffee-Sales-Dashboard/README.md

 ## Excel Skills Used
 The following Excel skills were utilized for analysis:

-- 🧮 Excel Formulas
+- 🧮 Excel Formulas & Functions
 - 📊 Pivot Tables
 - 📈 Pivot Charts
-- 💪 Power Pivot
+- 💪 Data Validation

-## E-Commerce Business Dataset
+## Coffee Sales Dataset
 The dataset used for this project contains data extracted from Kaggle.com.
-The dataset is available on Kaggle.com, providing a foundation for analyzing data using Excel.
+The dataset is available on Kaggle.com, providing a foundation for me to analyze the data using Excel.
 It includes detailed information on:
 - 👨‍💼 Customers
 - 💰 Products
 - 📍 Orders
 - 🛠️ Sales

+## My Final Dashboard File is in [Download Excel File](files/)

  ## 1️⃣  Country Wise Coffee Sales of the business?

-## 🔍 Skill: Power Query (ETL)
+## 🔍 Skill: Excel Formulas & Functions

-### 📥 Extract
-- I first used Power Query to extract the original data (`Coffee Sales Dashboard.xlsx`).

 ### 🔄 Transform
 - Then, I transformed the query by changing column types, sorting the rows, reordering the columns, and trimming excess whitespace.